muhammadhamzagova666/employee-management-system/README.md

 3. **Run the Application**
    - Execute the compiled binary.
 The application will launch in a console window.

-> **Note:** Ensure that your system supports Windows-specific headers and functions used in this project.

 ## Usage
 - **Login / Register:** Start the program and select "Login" or "Register" to access the system.